Modern email marketing and communication depend on email authentication in great part.

 6. Use DKIM checker tools

 Using Warmy.io’s free email deliverability test is an effective way to check your DKIM configuration.
 This tool provides a comprehensive analysis of your email authentication setup.
-To use it, visit the deliverability test page.
+To use it, visit the free email deliverability test page.

 7. Consult your IT department or email administrator